KaitoKidKao/vnpt-ai/README.md

 # VNPT AI RAG Pipeline

-**High-performance Agentic RAG Pipeline** designed for the VNPT AI Hackathon (Track 2).
+High-performance Agentic RAG Pipeline designed for the VNPT AI Hackathon (Track 2).

-This project implements a modular, model-agnostic workflow using **LangGraph** to intelligently route questions, execute Python code for math reasoning, and retrieve knowledge from a persistent vector store, optimizing for both accuracy and API quota efficiency.
+This project implements a modular, model-agnostic workflow using **LangGraph** to intelligently route questions, execute Python code for complex reasoning, and retrieve knowledge from a persistent vector store.
+It is engineered for high accuracy, fault tolerance, and API quota efficiency.

 ## 🚀 Key Features

-- **Agentic Workflow**: Uses a **Router Node** to classify questions (Math, Knowledge, or Toxic) and direct them to specialized solvers.
+- **Agentic Workflow**: Utilizes a **Router Node** to classify questions into distinct domains (Math, Knowledge, or Toxic) and routes them to specialized solvers.
+- **Program-Aided Language Models (PAL)**:
+  - Solves math and logic problems by generating and executing Python code via a local REPL.
+  - **Self-Correction Loop**: The logic solver iteratively executes code, captures output, and feeds it back to the LLM to correct errors or format the final answer (up to 5 retry steps).
 - **Quota Optimization**:
-  - **Tiered Modeling**: Uses "Small" models for routing (high volume) and "Large" models for reasoning/RAG (complex tasks).
+  - **Tiered Modeling Architecture**: Supports using lightweight "Small" models for routing and "Large" models for deep reasoning/RAG.
-  - **Persistent Embedding**: Implements local disk caching for Qdrant to prevent re-embedding and save quota.
+  - **Smart Caching**: Implements local disk caching for **Qdrant** to prevent redundant re-embedding of the knowledge base.
-- **Program-Aided Language Models (PAL)**: Solves math and logic problems by generating and executing Python code via a local REPL, eliminating LLM calculation errors.
-- **Responsible AI**: Built-in safety guards to detect and refuse toxic or sensitive content.
+- **Responsible AI**: Robust safety guardrails to detect and refuse toxic, dangerous, or politically sensitive content based on Vietnamese context.

 ## 🏗️ Architecture